jdsteinbach/jdsteinbach.github.io/_posts/2016-04-08-rwd-sass-typography.md

 excerpt: Using Sass for typography to keep responsive Sass code clean and maintainable.
 ---

-This is the third post in series based on my recent RWD Summit talk “Keeping RWD Simple & Sassy.”
-It covers some useful techniques for managing responsive typograpnhy with Sass.
+This is the third post in a series based on my recent RWD Summit talk “Keeping RWD Simple & Sassy.”
+It covers some useful techniques for managing responsive typography with Sass.

 ## Responsive Sass Typography